-Earlier this week, SAIF Partners, the Gurgaon based early-to-growth stage investor, disclosed a $500,000 seed investment in mobile app A/B testing startup Appiterate.
-SAIF brought in angel investors Greg Badros and Prashant Malik as co-investors in the seed round after it decided to invest in the company.
+Earlier this week, SAIF Partners, the Gurgaon headquartered early-to-growth stage investor, disclosed a $500,000 seed investment in mobile app A/B testing startup Appiterate.
+What’s interesting about that deal is that SAIF brought in angel investors Greg Badros and Prashant Malik as part of the seed round, after it had decided to invest in the company.

-We chatted with SAIF Partners vice president Khanduja, a former consultant with McKinsey & Co, on the Appiterate deal and the firm’s strategy for seed investments.
+We chatted with SAIF Partners vice president Khanduja, an IIM Calcutta alumnus and former consultant with McKinsey & Co, on the Appiterate deal and the firm’s strategy for seed stage investments.
 Edited excerpts:

 1. Tell us how the Appiterate deal was sourced.